balt-dev/robot-is-chill/CONTRIBUTING.md

 - `tags`: Optional.
 List of attributes the sprite has to allow for easier searching.
 Mostly seen within imported base-game sprites.
 Must be a `list` of `strings`.
 - `active`: Not recommended.
 Specifies the "active color" of text when activated inside Baba Is You - should only be seen within imported files.
 Same format as `color`.
 - `source`: Not recommended.
 Overrides the directory to look for sprites in.
 Must be a `string`.

+**DO NOT ADD UNFINISHED SPRITES.**
+If a sprite does not have all of its frames, do not add it to the bot until it does.